-Atlas tools, which perform operations on Atlas system resources, like organizations, projects, clusters, database user accounts, and others.
+Atlas tools, which perform operations on Atlas system resources, like organizations, projects, clusters, database user accounts, and retrieving performance recommendations.

 Database tools, which perform operations such as inserting, updating, and deleting documents, and running queries and aggregation pipelines.